filiporestav/jobsai/README.md

    - Metadata such as job title, description, location, and contact details is extracted.

 3. **Similarity Search**:

    - User-uploaded resumes are vectorized using the same sentence transformer model.
    - Pinecone is queried for the top-k most similar job embeddings, which are then displayed to the user alongside their similarity scores.

 4. **Feature Uploading**:
-   - If a user chooses to leave feedback, by either clicking *Relevant* or *Not Relevant*, the users CV is uploaded to Hopsworks together with the specific ad data, and the selected          choice.
+   - If a user chooses to leave feedback, by either clicking _Relevant_ or _Not Relevant_, the users CV is uploaded to Hopsworks together with the specific ad data, and the selected choice.
 5. **Model Training**:
-   - Once every seven days, a chrone job on *Github Actions* runs, where the base model is finetuned on the total data stored in the feature store.
+   - Once every seven days, a cron job on _Github Actions_ runs, where the base model is finetuned on the total data stored in the feature store.

 ---